 The low-cost advantage of Robo-advisors has allowed wealth management services to expand beyond traditional clients.
 Advisors are now able to engage younger, tech-savvy clients with a click of a button.

 Adding further fuel to the growth of Robos, a survey found that over 50% of investors prefer making their investment decisions in the absence of a financial advisor.

 Digital Wealth in 2023

 According to Statista, the Robo-advisory industry will reach US$2.55 trillion with 147 million users by 2023 – 11 times the number in 2017.
-Moreover, the figures are on the conservative side, as it only reflects active users of Robo-advisors while excluding wealth managers who manage their clients’ portfolios.
+These figures are on the conservative side, as it only reflects active users of Robo-advisors and excludes wealth managers who manage their clients’ portfolios.